Edo people

-The name "Benin" (and "Bini") is a Portuguese corruption, ultimately from the word "Ubini", which came into use during the reign of Oba (ruler) Ewuare, c.
+The names Benin and Bini are Portuguese corruptions, ultimately from the word Ubini, which came into use during the reign of Oba (ruler) Ewuare, c.
 1440.
-"Ubini", a word meaning Vexation, used by Prince Oranmiyan, son of the wealthy ruler of Uhe (Ife) to describe the frustration he encountered after he was invited to rule benin.
-Ubini was later corrupted to Bini by the mixed ethnicities living together at the centre; and further corrupted to Benin around 1485, when the Portuguese began trade relations with Oba Ewuare giving them coral beads.
+Ubini is an Edo word meaning 'livable', used by Pa Idu, the progenitor of the Edo state people, to describe the area found as a livable locale during their sojourn from Egypt.
+Ubini was later corrupted to Bini by the mixed ethnicities living together at the centre; and further corrupted to Benin around 1485, when the Portuguese began trade relations with Oba Ewuare giving them coral beads, which the Edo people call 'Ivie'.

 History

 Administrative region

 Edo people can be found in Nigeria's Edo State, which got its name from the primary inhabitants of the region's most notable historical conglomeration, Benin City, which is also the central capital homeland of the Edo people.
 Edo people also have many related groups in their immediate surroundings also encompassed by the political and administrative borders of Edo state.
-Most of these groups have traced their history back to the historical city center off the Benin people, Benin City.
+Most of these groups have traced their history back to the historical city center of the Benin people, Benin City.
 Examples of such adjacent groups include various Afemai sub-groups, the Esan people of Edo state and the Akoko Edo people situated on the state's northern borders.

 Edo state was formerly part of the old Bendel state of early post-colonial Nigeria, also known as the Mid-Western Region, Nigeria.
-This region's influence and culture reflects that of the Edo, Urhobo, Esan and other Edo related peoples.
+This region's influence and culture reflect those of the Edo, Urhobo, Esan and other Edo related peoples.
+There are also 18 local government areas in Edo.
+These are: Akoko Edo, Egor, Esan central, Esan west, Esan south-east, Esan north-east, Igueben, Ikpoba oka, Estako east, Estako west, Estako central, Oredo, Owan East, Owan west, Ovia north-east, Ovia south-west, Uhunmwode and Orhionmwon.

-Dressing

-Edo people have fashion accessories typically includes red beads, anklets, raffia work and so on.